"We're being pressured into sex by some trans women": Reception

-Journalist Owen Jones called the article a "genuinely major journalistic scandal."
-Transgender newsreader India Willoughby said it was "terrifying" for the BBC to "repeatedly [suggest] you belong to a group who are a threat to public safety".
+The journalist Owen Jones called the article a "genuinely major journalistic scandal."
+The transgender newsreader India Willoughby said it was "terrifying" for the BBC to "repeatedly [suggest] you belong to a group who are a threat to public safety".
 Craggs wrote for Attitude that the article was "public fear-mongering that conflated trans women with sexual predators".
-Following an apology from the BBC for interviewing trans athlete Fallon Fox, Fox criticised the BBC for not similarly apologising for "[platforming] Lily Cade who called for my actual lynching" and said that "we will likely never hear [an apology] because the BBC is transphobic".
+Following an apology from the BBC for interviewing the transgender athlete Fallon Fox, Fox criticised the BBC for not similarly apologising for "[platforming] Lily Cade who called for my actual lynching" and said that "we will likely never hear [an apology] because the BBC is transphobic".

-Shahrar Ali, a Green Party politician, praised the article for being "insightful" and "admirably exploring viewpoints from all sides."
+Shahrar Ali, a former Green Party politician who was removed from his role as spokesperson, praised the article for being "insightful" and "admirably exploring viewpoints from all sides."
 The anti-transgender rights activist Posie Parker of The Spectator called the article "thought-provoking", saying that the interviews featured in the BBC article are proof that "Lesbians are under attack from predatory men".
 Jo Bartosch of Spiked described the backlash to the article from LGBTQ people as homophobic, adding that "Astonishingly, rather than praise the BBC for giving column inches to lesbians to talk about the abuse they have faced, the loudest voices in the LGBT-plc world have not only condemned the BBC for the article, but they have also dismissed the testimonies of the women interviewed."
 BBC journalist John McManus compared the "excellent" article favourably to the BBC's coverage of child rape by Jimmy Savile.
 According to PinkNews, McManus faced "resounding backlash" for the comparison, with Jones saying, "This is a BBC journalist comparing trans people to Jimmy Savile.
 Beyond belief, frankly."